 Information on our Child Protection Policy for Parents/Guardians

 - Here at Leitrim School of Art we are committed to providing a safe environment for children and young people.
 Children’s welfare and safety is our top priority.
 We comply with Children First: National Guidelines for Child Protection and Welfare.
 To help us achieve this, we have a Child Protection Policy and Procedures which guide our work.
-Copies of our Child Protection Policy are available from Denise Corbett our Designated Person for Child Protection.
+Copies of our Child Protection Policy are available from Michael Corbett our Designated Person for Child Protection.

 - Parents/guardians are children’s primary carers.
 We work in partnership with parents/guardians to ensure children’s safety and enjoyment of the activities we offer.
 We ask you to take some time to read our guidelines and programme information.
-If you have any questions or concerns you can talk to Denise Corbett, our Designated Person for Child Protection.
+If you have any questions or concerns you can talk to Michael Corbett, our Designated Person for Child Protection.